-During my end of degree thesis I started researching within the area of learning analytics and game-based assessment (GBA) collaborating in a project with the Massachussets Institute of Technology (MIT).
-During the following years, I continued researching on GBA, which is the current focus of my Ph.D. thesis.
+During my end-of-degree thesis, I began researching in the field of learning analytics (LA) and game-based assessment (GBA), collaborating on a project with the Massachusetts Institute of Technology (MIT).
+In the following years, I continued working on GBA, which became the main focus of my Ph.D. thesis, where I also explored the integration of Big Data technologies and architectures.

 Currently, I am part of the CyberDataLab (Cybersecurity and Data Science Lab) at the University of Murcia.
 This lab "encompasses a group of skilled and motivated scientists and researchers with a strong commitment for quality research and developments around the two main topics of the lab: cybersecurity and data science.
 It is worth mentioning the value created in the intersection of both fields, with a strong projection onto international R&D programs such as Horizon Europe, European Defence Agency R&T or National Science Foundation, amongst others".